SOERGI/st-heroku-backend/api-impl/README.md

 * Where do we deploy frontend and backend, which service do we use?
     * as the frontend will be angular and prod build will produce static files that contain html/css/js, which only need a simple webserver, it might make sense to move those to AWS S3 + clodefront that can serve then easily and is cheaper than heroku.
 At the same time we can ping the backend every 29 mins so it does not sleep
     * to deploy the backend we need a server that can run jar files and that scales.
 Heroku offers itself.
 Since running a jar file is not terribly complicated, at a later point in time it could be worthwhile to investigate aws for this purpose.
+    * However, setting up heroku to work with jooq, postgres and flyway is somewhat cumbersome.
+Also we do not really know if and when we need to scale.
+It might be more effective to develop deploy on webfaction and make sure we can see the workload and adapt accordingly